emmakingston/emmakingston/README.md

 :shushing_face: Gitlab CI

 #### Before I graduated I
-⚡ was a 2020 MEng Computer Science student
-⚡ worked mostly with Java and Python
+⚡ was a 2020 MEng Computer Science student at the University of Southampton ⚡ worked mostly with Java and Python
 ⚡ worked for a startup using drones sustainably for entertainment

+#### In the pipeline
+I want to get more hands on with some of the interesting stuff I haven't managed to use at work (yet!).
+Keep your eyes peeled for
+:star2: a Kubernetes operator
+:star2: Github actions
+:star2: software to make my life easier